NeoBlizzard-verbose/Lenovo-G570-Hackintosh/README.md

 NOTE:- EFI is up to date, but you need to do more stuff.
-       GenSMBIOS for serial (patch as MBP8,1)
-       OC beauty treatment -> resources folder -> paste accordingly
+       GenSMBIOS for serial (patch as MBP8,1 or MBP10,1) OC beauty treatment -> resources folder -> paste accordingly

 # Lenovo-G570-Hackintosh